docksal/docksal/docs/advanced/web-logs.md

-# Apache Logs / Nginx logs
+# Web server logs

-Apache / Nginx logs can be accessed with `fin logs web` which basically outputs `web` container logs.
+Apache logs can be accessed with `fin logs web` which, basically, outputs `web` container logs.